How Does the Impairment Definition for a DUI Compare to the BAC Standard?

 - 10%: At this level, driver reaction time and control are much less than they should be.
 Speech becomes slurred.
 Reasoning and coordination are poor.

-At Philbrook Law Office, our Vancouver and Battle Ground, WA DUI defense lawyers assert every possible defense available.
+At Philbrook Law, our Vancouver and Battle Ground, WA DUI defense lawyers assert every possible defense available.
 We often seek to suppress the evidence against you, such as challenging the validity of field sobriety, breath, and blood tests.
 We work to obtain dismissals and acquittals.
 We also work to obtain plea agreements that reduce the charges to less serious offenses.
 To assert all your defenses, call our offices in Vancouver or Battle Ground, WA at 360-695-3309 or fill out our contact form to schedule an appointment.

 In 2023, Adin Johnson was selected by his peers to receive the Clark County Bar Association’s “Rising Star Award.”
 Learn more about his legal background here.